ajuneja23/ajuneja23/README.md

 - 👋 Hi, I’m @ajuneja23
-- 👀 I’m interested in ... graph theory and its applications
+- 👀 I’m interested in ... graph theory and its applications, data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... same as my interests
 - 💞️ I’m looking to collaborate on ... anything :), reach out to me using the email below
 - 📫 How to reach me ... email me at aadit.juneja12@gmail.com
 <!---